How to Make a Burlap Wreath: 30 DIY Tutorials

-Evergreen and lush, this one-of-a-kind springtime wreath incorporated anywhere and everywhere in the house giving an eclectic feel.
+This one-of-a-kind lush springtime wreath can be incorporated anywhere and everywhere in the house giving an eclectic feel.

 Christmas ornaments, candies, and faux gift boxes have a new home, and it’s not the same typical tree tucked away in the nook of the room.
 As you can see, it’s the burlap wreath.